leigh-hackspace/HackspaceWiki/docs/infrastructure/internal_services.md

 ## Prometheus

 A internal Prometheus instance is available at `http://apps1.int.leighhack.org:9090`.
-If you wish to have it scrape any internal services then drop a message to the Infra team.
+If you wish to have it scrape any internal services then drop a message to the [infra](../membership/useful_contacts.md#tech-infrastructure) team.

 ## Grafana